About Us

 Cait Huble

-Cait has spent the past fourteen years in the nonprofit sector with an emphasis on communications strategy and planning.
+Cait has spent the past eighteen years in the nonprofit sector with an emphasis on communications strategy and planning.
 Most recently she served as the Executive Director at the Sonoran Arts League, a member-based organization dedicated to the preservation and advancement of the arts.
 There, she developed and managed award-winning community relations and educational outreach programs to bring awareness to the creative sector.
 Huble holds an MBA from Concordia University, as well as an MA in Executive Leadership and a BS in Management from Arizona State University.

-Senior Manager, Government Relations and League Partnerships
+Director, Government Relations and League Partnerships

 Cole Wogoman